 - Seals + grease management (life lubrication or relube port)

-Haron Bearing Pro Tip: Our technicians often see joint stiffness blamed on the reducer, but the housing ribs and bearing seat thickness dominate deflection.
-We routinely recommend verifying seat roundness, shoulder squareness, and bolt pattern stiffness before changing bearing grade.
+Haron Bearing Pro Tip: Joint stiffness is not only about the reducer.
+Housing ribs, bearing seat thickness, seat roundness, shoulder squareness, and bolt pattern stiffness should be checked before upgrading bearing grade.

 Do robots have bearings?

-Yes—nearly all industrial and collaborative robots use bearings in each rotational axis to support loads, keep the reducer aligned, and deliver repeatable positioning.
-Bearings also appear in end-effectors, idlers, pulleys, and linear guides.
-Even small educational robots use bushings or miniature bearings to reduce friction and improve alignment.
+Yes.
+Most industrial and collaborative robots use bearings in each axis to support loads, align reducers, and ensure repeatable motion.
+Bearings are also used in end-effectors, pulleys, idlers, linear guides, and small robots.

 Where bearings are typically found in robots